proycon/babelente/README.rst

 Evaluation
 -----------

-The evaluation produces two metrics:
+The evaluation produces two metrics, computer per sentence/line pair and final score aggregated as macro-average:
 * **Precision** -How many of the target synsets are correct? (``|matchingsynsets| / |targetsynsets|``)
 * **Recall** - How many of the source synsets are found? (``|matchingsynsets| / |sourcesynsets|``)

 License
 -----------